eltsvetk/CS5010_Project/Report.md

 To study this topic, we needed public-opinion data about environmental data, with a distinction between people living in city and rural areas.

 ## THE DATA
-Prior to beginning studies at UVA, Jonathan learned about climate-change-related survey data during volunteer work he did with Citizens’ Climate Lobby (CCL) (Note 1).
+Prior to beginning studies at UVA, Jonathan learned about climate-change-related survey data during volunteer work he did with Citizens’ Climate Lobby (CCL)<sup>[1](#Note1)</sup>.
 Anita and Elena shared Jonathan’s interest in the general topic.
 CCL uses the survey data as part of its grass-roots mobilization within the US.
 Understanding what voters believe about climate change policy is an important piece of data to inform effective grass-roots advocacy.

-Our core data set comes from the Yale Program on Climate Change Communications (Notes 2, 3).
+Our core data set comes from the Yale Program on Climate Change Communications<sup>[2](#Note2)</sup> <sup>[3](#Note3)</sup>.
 The Yale data contains multi-year results from surveys in the U.S..
 Our data file from Yale consists of about 5000 rows, each corresponding to a geographic area, and several dozen columns with responses to questions like, “Do you think climate change is happening,” or “Do you think your state's governor should do more about climate change?”
 These surveys were administered from 2018 to 2020.
 The sample size is large enough to support results broken out at the level of U.S. counties and congressional districts, opening the possibility for us to do map-based geographic analysis.

 We decided that looking at the data through the lens of the urban/rural divide, using population density as a numeric indicator, might add value to this existing data set.
-In an FAQ for the dataset, we discovered that the data’s relation with population density is both of general interest and not something that has been done before (Note 4).
+In an FAQ for the dataset, we discovered that the data’s relation with population density is both of general interest and not something that has been done before<sup>[4](#Note4)</sup>.
 The potential to look at less-traveled territory made our project more interesting to us, even though we’re realistic enough to understand that our class project is unlikely to break serious new ground, from an academic perspective.

 The survey data was limited to the US.
 While the climate change problem is a global one,  the data was so valuable and relevant that we decided to center our work on it.

 At the finest level of detail, the Yale data is split by county and congressional district.
 We chose to focus on county, not congressional district, because there are nearly six times as many counties as congressional districts, and therefore our maps might show finer gradations in degree as population density drops in correlation with the distance from the densest cities.

-The population and land-area at the county-level were each obtained in separate files from the US Census Bureau (Notes 5, 6).
+The population and land-area at the county-level were each obtained in separate files from the US Census Bureau<sup>[5](#Note5)</sup> <sup>[6](#Note6)</sup>.
 By matching these two files together, dividing population by land area, we calculated the population density per square mile of land for each county or county-equivalent geographic portion of the U.S..

-We also assembled the 2016 presidential election returns for each county in the US from the Election Lab at MIT (Note 7).
+We also assembled the 2016 presidential election returns for each county in the US from the Election Lab at MIT<sup>[7](#Note7)</sup>.
 By looking at the vote totals in each county, we could categorize each county as Republican or Democratic.
 That was an important step for our study, because political preferences are commonly known to be linked to climate change attitudes.
 Political data was not included in the Yale dataset, but it helped us determine whether population density had any significant correlation with climate-change attitudes, beyond what political preferences alone would predict.

-Finally we scraped yet another web data source, Ballotpedia, to identify a list of 206 “swing counties” in the US where a majority of voters voted for Obama in 2008 and 2012, then swung Republican in 2016, voting for Donald Trump (Note 8).
+Finally we scraped yet another web data source, Ballotpedia, to identify a list of 206 “swing counties” in the US where a majority of voters voted for Obama in 2008 and 2012, then swung Republican in 2016, voting for Donald Trump<sup>[8](#Note8)</sup>.
 The entire list of swing counties was visible on a single web page, so scraping was a simple matter of identifying the correct chunk of HTML and then removing the extraneous tags and data.
 Note: This portion of our work went beyond the basic requirements of the project.

 ## EXPERIMENTAL DESIGN
 ### Data Preparation